minprog/programmeren-1/problems/sort_single/index.md

 Complete the implementation of the program `sort` by completing the implementation of the function `sort`.

-Sort must be implemented using the following algorithm, which is **not** any of the algorithms discussed in earlier assignments.
-However, many of the sorting algorithms do indeed look quite alike.

 > Do not attempt do this assignment before studying the other sorting algorithms very well.

+Sort must be implemented using the following very specific algorithm, which is **not** any of the algorithms discussed in earlier assignments.

 - The algorithm must consider each position in the array from left to right, and progressively sort the numbers.
   - This means that, in each step, more numbers get sorted from left to right, unless they're already sorted, of course.